SuprGames/serveless-github-action/README.md

   deploy:
     name: deploy
     runs-on: ubuntu-latest

     steps:
     - uses: actions/checkout@master
-    # The NPM Install will install all the Plugins that you have used in your Serverless YML file
-    - name: npm install
-      uses: actions/npm@master
-      with:
-        args: install

     # Deployment of your project
     - name: serverless deploy
       uses: suprgames/serverless-github-action@master